-Being a new lawyer is stressful.
-You emerge from law school with a lot of theoretical knowledge, but not much practical knowledge of how to accomplish results for clients.
-The first two years are critical for establishing your reputation, building good practice habits, and developing key relationships.
-Coaching can help accelerate your learning process, enhance your relationship-building skills, and increase your value as a lawyer more quickly.
+Starting a new profession is stressful.
+You emerge from school with a lot of theoretical knowledge, but not much experience in applying it to accomplish results.
+The early years are critical for establishing your reputation, building good habits, and developing key relationships.
+Coaching can help accelerate your learning process, enhance your relationship-building skills, and increase your value to your company more quickly.

-You've established yourself by developing strong legal skills, acquiring substantive expertise, and providing outstanding client service.
+You've established yourself as a talented individual contributor by developing strong technical skills, acquiring substantive expertise, and providing outstanding service to internal and external clients.
 Now, it's time to become a leader and trusted advisor.
-Whether you aspire to become a partner in a law firm, a supervisor in a legal department, or a successful sole practitioner, you will need a new set of skills.
+Whatever your industry, you'll need to prepare for a new set of challenges.
 Coaching can help you define the outcome you want, grow the skills and knowledge you'll need, and reach the goals you've set for yourself.

-As an associate, you were valued for producing great legal work.
-As a partner, your firm needs more.
-While continuing to produce great work, you must now generate clients, manage relationships, lead teams, develop talent, perform administrative duties, and run a profitable practice.
+As an individual contributor, you were valued for producing great work and results.
+As a leader, your company needs more from you - managing relationships, leading teams, developing talent, and performing administrative duties are just some of these.
 Coaching can help you set and reach targeted goals for contributing in your areas of greatest strength while building skills in new areas.

-In the post-recession era, firms must be nimble and client-focused to stay profitable.
-Efficiency and responsiveness are key as firms adapt to changes in their clients' industries, operations, and needs.
-In law firms, as in private industry, the lifetime employment model is gone.
-Promotions cannot be taken for granted.
-To ensure ongoing progression, you must stay tuned in to your firm's needs and develop strategically so you can meet them.
+In today's volatile, uncertain, complex and ambiguous world, companies must be nimble and client-focused to stay profitable.
+Efficiency and responsiveness are key as companies adapt to changes in their clients' industries, operations, and needs.
+The lifetime employment model is gone, and promotions cannot be taken for granted.
+To keep your career moving forward, you must continue to develop and adapt.

 Constant change is the new status quo.
 In this environment, resilience and adaptability can bring a sense of stability to your career.
 Resilience can be developed through conscious effort.
 Maintaining a sense of optimism, finding meaning and purpose, and taking responsibility for your career can help you stay strong in the face of setbacks.